segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid-marketing-campaigns/index.md

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click **Add Source**.
 2. Search for "SendGrid Marketing Campaigns" in the Sources Catalog, select SendGrid Marketing Campaigns, and click **Add Source**.
 3. On the next screen, give the Source a name configure any other settings.
    - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. Sendgrid_Prod, Sendgrid_Staging, Sendgrid_Dev).
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.
 6. Log in to your SendGrid Marketing Campaigns account - navigate to Integrations > Segment -> Connect and paste the key, select the matching region and any email events you want to receive.